mozilla/gecko-dev/testing/docs/debugging-intermittents/index.md

 yield new Promise(r => setTimeout(r, 100));
 ```

-See the `waitForTick` and `waitForTime` functions in `DevToolsUtils` for similar functionality.

 You can use a similar trick to "pause" the test at a certain point.
 This is useful when debugging locally because it will leave Firefox open and responsive, at the specific spot you've chosen.
 Do this
 using `yield new Promise(r => r);`.

-`shared-head.js` also has some helpers, like `once`, to bind to events with additional logging.

 You can also binary search the test by either commenting out chunks of it, or hacking in early `return`s.
 You can do a bunch of these experiments in parallel without waiting for the first to complete.

+For the tests in the devtools codebase, see the `waitForTick` and `waitForTime` functions in `DevToolsUtils`. `shared-head.js` also has some helpers, like `once`, to bind to events with additional logging.

 ## Verifying